hpsaturn/ESPNowCam/README.md

 ### WiFi Raw 802.11tx mode (experimental)

 Now is possible use 80211tx() primitive or WiFi RAW mode without ESPNow internals.
-That use this raw method and it has better performance.
+Using this raw mode it could be better performance.
 For that, only do that:

 **sender**: